Determine if Centralized Deployment of add-ins works for your organization

 - An admin can deploy and assign an add-in directly to a user, to multiple users via a group, or to everyone in the organization (see Admin requirement section for information).

-- When the relevant Office application starts, the add-in automatically downloads.
-If the add-in supports add-in commands, the add-in automatically appears in the ribbon within the Office application.
+- When the relevant Microsoft 365 app starts, the add-in automatically downloads.
+If the add-in supports add-in commands, the add-in automatically appears in the ribbon within the Microsoft 365 app.

-- Add-ins no longer appear for users if the admin turns off or deletes the add-in, or if the user is removed from Azure Active Directory or from a group that the add-in is assigned to.
+- Add-ins no longer appear for users if the admin turns off or deletes the add-in, or if the user is removed from Microsoft Entra ID or from a group that the add-in is assigned to.

-Centralized Deployment supports three desktop platforms Windows, Mac and Online Office apps.
+Centralized Deployment supports three desktop platforms Windows, Mac and Microsoft 365 for the web.
 Centralized Deployment also supports iOS and Android (Outlook Mobile Add-ins Only).

 It can take up to 24 hours for an add-in to show up for client for all users.